tschoffelen/tschoffelen/content/a-short-introduction-to-qti.md

 Let me give you a short introduction, going from the outside in, and highlighting some of the things I really love about how the specification is put together.

 ## Packaging
-In most situations, you'll come across QTI content in the form of a QTI content package.
+In most situations, you'll come across QTI content in the form of a QTI content package, which you would export from one system (e.g. Canvas or Examplary) to import into another system (e.g. Tao Testing or Cloud Assess).

 <picture><source srcset="https://mirri.link/TKZls2nnX" media="(prefers-color-scheme: dark)"><img src="https://mirri.link/0KV_Ifo1b" alt="Drawing" /></picture>

-This is a ZIP file, which at least contains at least a `imsmanifest.xml` file, and a bunch of other XML files describing the test and questions.
+These content packages are ZIP file, which contains XML files describing the test and questions, and any other resources required for those questions (images, videos, style sheets).

-The `imsmanifest.xml` acts as an [index card](https://www.1edtech.org/standards/content-packaging), telling the system reading the file what resources are in the zip file, what types they have, and where they are located.
+There's also always a file called `imsmanifest.xml`.
+This file acts as an [index card](https://www.1edtech.org/standards/content-packaging), telling the system reading the file what resources are in the zip file, what types they have, and where they are located.

 It also can contain metadata about the educational content, using [Learning Object Metadata (LOM)](https://en.wikipedia.org/wiki/Learning_object_metadata).